csruiliu/ColDB/README.md

 # ColDB #

-UChicago CMSC33500 Project: A main-memory optimized column-store, [using c only with Berkeley BSC]
+ColDB: A main-memory optimized column-store.

-**Milestone 1**: design and implement the basic functionality of a column-store with the ability to run single-table queries

-**Milestone 2**: add fast scans, using scan sharing & multi-cores

-**Milestone 3**: add indexing support to boost select operators

-**Milestone 4**: add hash-join/nested-join support to ColDB system

-## Instructions ##
+This is an academic column-based database.
+It is implemented by C [only with Berkeley BSC].

-### Getting Started ###
+### Dependencies ###

-Please follow the instructions in the README in the project root for setting up your git repository.

-We recommend that throughout the quarter, you make git tags at each of the checkpoints so that it's easier to manage the progress of your project.
+The ColDB requires libexplain.
+You can install this package via:

+> `sudo apt install libexplain-dev`

+Sometimes, there will be a fatal error: zconf.h: No such file or directory, it can be fixed via:

+> `sudo apt install build-essential zlib1g-dev`

 ### Client-Server code ###

 We have included a simple unix socket implementation of an interactive client-server database implementation.
 You are recommended to use it as a foundation for your own database implementation.
 We have also provided a sample makefile that should be compatible with most machines.
 You are free to use your own makefile as well.

 You can build both the client and server using: